Pathing & AI Explained

 Group related stations

-How AI task switching hurts you
+How task switching compounds the loss

 Common AI-related mistakes